Security-Onion-Solutions/securityonion-docs/FIR.rst

 Installation
 ------------

-To install FIR on Security Onion:
+To install FIR on Security Onion, use the following steps.

 Get the install script: